 TGbf Editor: Change the text in P88L8-10 as follows

-The sensing initiator initiates the multistatic EDMG sensing instance by sending DMG Multistatic (#649) Sensing
+The sensing initiator initiates the multistatic EDMG sensing instance by sending DMG (#649) Sensing

 Request frames to each of the intended sensing responders.
 The Sensing Measurement ID and the Sensing

-Instance ID subfields shall have the same value in all DMG Multistatic (#649) Sensing Request frames.
+Instance ID subfields shall have the same value in all DMG (#649) Sensing Request frames.
 The sensing

 TGbf Editor: Change figure 110a—TDD Beamforming Information field format as follows: